 - Take a virtual tour: Thanks to technology, you can view apartments from the comfort of your couch.
 Not only will a virtual tour give you an idea of the layout and features inside an apartment, but you can also view the floor plan to get a good grasp on room dimensions, no tape measure required.

-- Weigh the pros and cons: Take into account all the factors that are important to you, including square footage, monthly rent, community features or amenities, and any included utilities like heating and air conditioning.
+- Weigh the pros and cons: Take into account all the factors that are important to you, including square footage, monthly rent, community features or amenities.
 Maybe a studio apartment is a fine option if there are other community conveniences like a laundry room on each floor, a free business center, or an onsite fitness center.

 - Stick to your budget: The bigger the apartment, the bigger your utility bills, including heating and cooling (if it’s not included in the rent).
 You also need to consider what you can afford if your circumstances change.
 For example, if a roommate or partner moves out will you be able to afford the place on your own?
 Bottom line – It’s important to choose an apartment you can afford, regardless of size.

 Whether you’re considering an economical studio apartment or want to spread out in a luxury 3-bedroom townhome, you want to love where you live!
 Choosing the right property management company is the best way to ensure a happy living situation.
 Southern Management is among the most trustworthy property management companies around, so you can confidently sign a lease, even without ever seeing the unit in person before you move in.

 With 75 apartment communities and more than 25,000 apartment homes, Southern Management can help you find the right space to call home.
 Take a virtual tour and contact us to discuss availability, pricing, and lease options today!